Avokald/blog/USER_STORIES.md

 - [ ] Subscribed user timeline will display posts from it
 - [ ] Ignore it
 - [ ] Be responsible for categories
-- [ ] Category posts can be ordered by popularity and creation date
+- [ ] Category posts are orderable
 - [ ]

 ##### Maybe